• Skip to main content

 Home » Recipes » Snacks

-Banana Chocolate Chip Muffins (Small Batch)
+Banana Oatmeal Chocolate Chip Muffins

-Published: May 12, 2021 · Last Modified: Jun 8, 2021 by Emma · 18 Comments · This post may contain affiliate links ·
+Published: Mar 31, 2023 · Last Modified: Apr 28, 2023 by Emma · 20 Comments · This post may contain affiliate links ·

 Jump to Recipe

-I created this small-batch recipe last year during the throws of our first lockdown.
-At the time we were all stationed within our home, unable to mingle and unable to share our bakes with friends, family and work colleagues.
-Designed so that you wouldn’t have a mountain of bakes sat on your work surface, these muffins joined many other bakes that have fast become some of the most popular recipes on my site.
-Chocolate Hazelnut Cookies, Dark Chocolate Walnut Blondies and Gluten-Free Orange Almond Cake are the ones to be tried out!
+Designed so that you wouldn’t have a mountain of bakes sitting on your work surface, these muffins joined many other bakes that have fast become some of the most popular recipes on my site.
+Chocolate Hazelnut Cookies, Dark Chocolate Walnut Blondies, and Date and Walnut Cake are the ones to be tried out!

-If you love small batch recipes, then you’ll be sure to love the Small Batch Dessert E-book I created a little while ago.
-Filled with scrumptious dessert recipes such as Individual Tiramisu Cups, Orange Rosemary Shortbread and Apple Hazelnut Cake, you can download this FREE e-book right away when subscribing.
+If you love small-batch recipes, then you’ll be sure to love the Small Batch Dessert E-book I created a little while ago.
+Filled with scrumptious dessert recipes such as Individual Tiramisu Cups, Orange Rosemary Shortbread, and Apple Hazelnut Cake, you can download this FREE e-book right away when subscribing.

 • Easy to make.
 With only a few steps to the recipe, these muffins could not be easier to make.